According to the Australia Day website:

-Most people don’t even care about that actual date, they just want a day of work, or to have a few drinks, or to have a barbecue, or to wear a flag cape, or whatever it is that people do.
+Most people don’t even care about that actual date, they just want a day off work, or to have a few drinks, or to have a barbecue, or whatever it is that people do.
 None of those things can only be done on the 26th of January, and if it was on any other day then maybe more Indigenous people would feel like celebrating with the rest of the nation.

 The 26th of January is a day that will always live in infamy.
 It is not that a date that will ever be forgotten.
 It will always be Invasion Day, Survival Day, a Day of Mourning.
 It will always be the day that the First (not really) Fleet came to Australia.
 It will always be a day of protest for as long as there are things that need to be protested against.